tandalesc/windows_terminal_settings/README.md

-# windows_terminal_settings
+# Windows Terminal Settings
-Settings for the new Windows terminal
+### Shishir Tandale

+My current configuration.
+Check the releases tab for a screenshot.